stvcheche/BizSmat/README.md

+# BizSmat
-BizSmat is a point of sale application that is exceptionally efficient but simple to use.
+It is a point of sale application that is exceptionally efficient but simple to use.
 It enables entrepreneurs to:

 Order stocks directly from the distributors having an udated pricelist comment